frontendbcn/mis-recursos/vscode setup.md

-# VSCode setup used in the course
+# VSCode setup i use.

 ### Theme